iac-factory/fargate-runner/README.md

 brew install terraform-docs
 ```

-It's elected to use `brew uninstall` vs `brew upgrade` as any upgrades will still keep old versions on the system.
+It's elected to use `brew uninstall` vs `brew upgrade` because old versions are then removed.

 ### `git` & `pre-commit` ###